1985–86 NHL season | |

 The following is a list of players of note that played their last game in the NHL in 1985–86 (listed with their last team):

-This was the second and final season season that the Canadian national broadcast rights were split between the Molson-sponsored Hockey Night in Canada on CBC, and the Carling O'Keefe-sponsored telecasts on CTV.
+This was the second and final season that the Canadian national broadcast rights were split between the Molson-sponsored Hockey Night in Canada on CBC, and the Carling O'Keefe-sponsored telecasts on CTV.
 HNIC aired on Saturday nights, while CTV primarily televised Friday night games.
-CTV was also suppose to televise the All-Star Game, but due to a prior programming commitment, the game aired instead on the cable network TSN for the first time.[1]
+CTV was also supposed to televise the All-Star Game, but due to a prior programming commitment, the game aired instead on the cable network TSN for the first time.[1]
 [2] CBC and CTV also split the Stanley Cup playoffs.[3]
 After the season, CTV decided to pull the plug on the venture,[4] [5] citing its limited access to Canadian-based teams, which translated into poor ratings.[6]
 Carling O'Keefe retained the rights for the next two seasons, and syndicated its playoff telecasts to a chain of local stations that would one day become the Global Television Network.

 This was the first season of the league's three-year U.S. national broadcast rights deal with ESPN.
 The contract called for the network to air up to 33 regular season games each season as well as the All-Star Game and the playoffs.[7]
 [8]